NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/Setup/installing_anaconda.md

 Note that there are also other options ('venv', 'pipenv') for creating virtual environments that includes the python version and packages that we will be using.

-Once the environment is set up and activated, you are encouraged to run the test Jupyter notebook:
+Once the environment is set up and activated, you are encouraged to run some of the Jupyter notebooks by doing this:

-    cd LectureNotes/notebooks
+    cd LearningFromData-content
-    jupyter notebook Anaconda_Bayes_test.ipynb
+    jupyter notebook

-Other notebooks can be found in the subdirectories of the notebooks directory.
+and looking for notebooks in the subdirectories.

 ### Updating your conda environment for Learning from Data

-Go to the `LearningFromData` directory you created by cloning the class repository from GitHub.
-This is where the relevant `environment.yml` file is stored.
+Go to the `LFD_for_Physicists` directory you created by cloning the class repository from GitHub.
+This is where the relevant `environment_JB.yml` file (or `binder/environment.yml`) is stored.
 This file defines the environment and will be occasionally updated to add additional modules.
 You can update to the new environment with:

     conda deactivate